Sivar Arnér: Biography

-Sivar Arnér was born at Arby parish in Kalmar County, Sweden.
-Arnér was the son of the merchant Ernst Arnér and Hilda Nilsson.
+Arnér was born on 13 March 1909, in the Arby parish of Kalmar County, Sweden.
+He was the son of the merchant Ernst Arnér and Hilda Nilsson.
 His brother Gotthard Arnér (1913–2002) was a cathedral organist first at Växjö Cathedral and later at Storkyrkan in Stockholm.
 His brother Ivar Arnér (1921–1986) was an economist and chief financial officer of Gothenburg Railways.

-He attended Lund University where he received his Ph.D. in 1932.
+Arnér attended Lund University where he received his Ph.D. in 1932.
 He was employed as a teacher at Karlskrona, Skara and Norrköping until 1948.

-He subsequently settled in Stockholm to become a full-time writer.

-Among his novels are Plånbok borttappad (1943), Knekt och klerk (1945) and Tvärbalk (1963).
+He subsequently settled in Stockholm to become a full-time writer.Among his novels are Plånbok borttappad (1943), Knekt och klerk (1945) and Tvärbalk (1963).
 Arnér also published a number of dramas including Fem hörspel (1959) and Drottningen (1984).
 He was awarded the Dobloug Prize in 1971.

-Personal life

-He was married to the Hungarian-born artist and author Lenke Rothman (1929–2008).
+Arnér was married to the Hungarian-born artist and author Lenke Rothman.
 They were the parents of Elias Arnér (born 1966), noted professor in biochemistry at the Karolinska Institutet.

-Sivar Arnér died during 1997 in Stockholm and was buried at Voxtorp Church, Kalmar County.
+Arnér died on 13 January 1997, aged 87, in Stockholm, and was buried at Voxtorp Church, Kalmar County.